Code-Institute-Submissions/white-wedding/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits

+Inspiration from the navigation bar came from the Whiskey Drop-project.
+That is also where I found the idea to use a full-width background picture with an opaque overlay for the home page.
+Inspo for the footer came from the Love Running-project.

 ### Content